-7. Camp safely.
+8. Camp safely.

 Plan to be prepared for any situation when camping.
-Bring a map of the area and make sure someone is aware of where you're headed-especially if there's no cellphone service.
+Bring a map of the area and make sure someone knows where you're headed, especially if there's no cellphone service.
 Bring clothing for all types of weather and always pack an emergency kit with a flashlight, a radio, extra batteries and medical supplies.
 Avoid attracting bears to your campsite by keeping food, garbage and recyclables inside a vehicle, hard-sided trailer or bear-proof container.
 In the event of severe weather, seek shelter in a building or metal-roofed vehicle-never stay in your tent.
-Prior to your trip, be sure to check the Alberta Parks website for the most up-to-date information on camping regulations.
+Prior to your trip, check the Alberta Parks website for the most up-to-date information on camping regulations.

-8. Keep food fresh.
+9. Keep food fresh.

-Prepare and handle foods safely to reduce the risk of food-borne illness-especially when barbecuing or going outdoors.
+Prepare and handle foods safely to reduce the risk of food-borne illness, especially when barbequing or going outdoors.
 Wash your hands thoroughly before and after handling food.
 Use hand sanitizer if you're camping or on a picnic.
 Keep food between 4 and 6°C to prevent growth of harmful bacteria.
-Discard any cooked food that has been at room temperature for more than two hours.
-When in doubt, throw it out!
+Discard any cooked food that has been at room temperature for more than two hours-when in doubt, throw it out!